EgoTV: Egocentric Task Verification from Natural Language Task Descriptions: Benchmark and Dataset

 \subsubsection{Statistics}

 \etv dataset consists of 7,673 samples (train set: 5,363 and test set: 2,310).
 The split-wise division is \nt: $540$, \nst: $350$, \nc: $1082$, Abstraction: $338$.
 The total duration of the egocentric videos in the \etv dataset is 168 hours, with an average video length of 84 seconds.
+To ensure diversity, each task in \etv is associated with $\approx$10 different task description templates (inclusive of positive and negative scenarios).
+We also keep an additional template set for the abstraction split.
 The task descriptions consist of 9 words on average, with a total vocabulary size of 72.
 On average, there are 4.6 sub-tasks per task in the \etv dataset, and each sub-task spans approximately 14 frames.
 Additionally, there are 2.4 ways to verify a task.
+This requires the virtual agent to understand all possible temporal orderings between sub-tasks from the task description for successful task verification.
+Real-world datasets mainly focus on recognizing actions, objects, and state changes~\cite{ego_4d, epic_kitchens} without this ambiguity.
 Figure~\ref{figure:stats} shows a comparison of train and test splits (more analysis in Appendix~\ref{appendix:dataset_analysis_and_statistics}).